michaelruppe/FSAE/Precharge/README.md

 Of note are the seemingly high precharge percentages observed between 0-200ms.
 These are artifacts of moving average filters used to smooth voltage measurements and reject spurious measurements.
 Since the smoothed accumulator voltage does not rise instantaneously, the precharge voltage represents a significant percentage in early stages of the precharge cycle.

 ## How to modify this design
 When moving to a new tractive system configuration and/or accumulator voltage, the only hardware component that may require respecification is the Precharge Resistor `R49`.
-A HS25 series resistor ([datasheet](docs/TE-Connectivity-Type-HS-Series-Resistor-1773035_C)) from TE Connectivity is specified for this component.
+A HS25 series resistor ([datasheet](docs/TE-Connectivity-Type-HS-Series-Resistor-1773035_C)) from TE Connectivity is specified for this component - available in a large range of resistances.
 As per the datasheet, these devices are capable of significant, short-duration overloads, many times in excess of their continuous-duty rating.
+It is likely that only the resistance will need to be respecified, ie. select a  HS25 family resistor of the appropriate resistance as follows.

 <div align="center">
 <img src="docs/resistor-overload.png" width="400">